 Students who have received high school equivalency certification based on the General Education Development (GED) test may be considered for admission.
 These students should submit a request for official transcripts from all high schools attended and should also request a copy of the GED certificate.
-SAT or ACT score reports are also required, as well as a teacher or counselor recommendation.
-All official documents, including the GED certificate, should be mailed directly to the University
+All official documents, including the GED certificate, should be mailed directly to the University.